MarcelMeurer/WVD-Hydra/README.md

 1.0.1.31 | 2022-01-07 | Fix: In some cases the script engine has not started after a hosts shows an error from the AVD backend
 1.0.1.30 | 2022-01-04 | Fix: The process list of a user was sometimes not shown (error message about the JSON data) correctly if the user had a long process list
 1.0.1.29 | 2021-12-16 | Fix: Image reference "Windows 10 EVD - Gen2 - 21h2" corrected; Add: New images for 21h2 + Office
-1.0.1.28 | 2021-12-15 | Fix: Preview feature "Show process list" doesn't show processes for disconnected users 1.0.1.27 | 2021-12-07 | Preview Feature: Show user processes ([requires an agent](#The-Hydra-Agent))<br/>Add: A fix to handle that sometimes the Azure API returns an empty resource id to the VM for a session host
+1.0.1.28 | 2021-12-15 | Fix: "Show process list" doesn't show processes for disconnected users 1.0.1.27 | 2021-12-07 | Add: Show user processes ([requires an agent](#The-Hydra-Agent))<br/>Add: A fix to handle that sometimes the Azure API returns an empty resource id to the VM for a session host
 1.0.1.25 | 2021-11-12 | Add: Improvement of the imaging process to avoid that the Azure Agent shows older logs after the rollout of new VMs<br/>Add: For the rollout configuration: You can now select the source VM (Golden Master) instead of an image.
-Hydra will care that always the newest image of the source VM is used for the next rollout<br/>Add: Preparation to have unassigned hosts available in a personal host pool  (private preview)<br/>Change: Deleting an FSLogix profile from the GUI will no longer remove all files in the profile folder.
+Hydra will care that always the newest image of the source VM is used for the next rollout<br/>Add: Preparation to have unassigned hosts available in a personal host pool<br/>Change: Deleting an FSLogix profile from the GUI will no longer remove all files in the profile folder.
 Only VHD* files will be removed<br/>Fix: Remove a typo in the log analytics data column for host pool statistics
 1.0.1.24 | 2021-11-04 | Hydra now has the imaging capabilities from WVDAdmin.
 You can create images based on existing VMs / Golden Masters without destroying them.
 The VMs / Golden Masters can be updated in the future and captured again<br/>Hydra has now a Logging menu item to show the latest operations<br/>Concurrent user count is now logged into the log analytics workspace in log Hydra_ConcurrentUserUsage_CL
 1.0.1.23 | 2021-10-22 | Add: In some cases, Azure cannot provide specific VM sizes because of insufficient resources.
 This prevents session hosts from starting or deploying.
 You can configure now on a host pool level -> New session host rollout -> Advanced setting an alternative VM size.
 This VM size is then used to deploy new hosts for a specific time.
 Additionally, if a host cannot start with insufficient resources, the VM size will be changed to the alternative configuration.
 This will not be undone automatically right now.
 This function should prevent running into temporary issues.
 Make sure that the alternative VM size fits the other configuration properties (like disk type).
 A mapping table to select an alternative VM size in case of an issue automatically is on the roadmap.
 1.0.1.22 | 2021-10-19 | Add: Make the rollout of new hosts more reliable (typical download error of the SXS stack files should be handled with a retry)